Principality of Galicia: Post-history

 In 1387, all the lands of the former Galician principality were incorporated into the possessions of Polish queen Jadwiga.
 In 1434, the territory was reorganized as the Rus' Voivodeship.
 Following the first partition of Poland in 1772, Galicia was annexed by the Austrian Empire and established as the administrative unit known as the Kingdom of Galicia and Lodomeria, with its center in Lviv.

 Relations with the Byzantine Empire

 The Galician Principality maintained particularly close ties with the Byzantine Empire, closer than most other principalities of Kievan Rus'.
 According to some sources, in 1104, Volodar of Peremyshl's daughter Irina married Isaac, the third son of Byzantine Emperor Alexios I Komnenos.
 Their son, the future Emperor Andronikos I Komnenos, reportedly spent time in Halych and governed several cities of the principality in 1164–1165.

 According to Bartholomew of Lucca, Byzantine Emperor Alexius III fled to Halych following the capture of Constantinople by the Crusaders in 1204.

 The Galician Principality and the Byzantine Empire were also frequent allies in campaigns against the Cumans.

+Society

+Unlike other principalities of Rus', by the mid-13th century Galicia developed a system of land tenure, where fiefs would be held by boyars for a limited amount of time in exchange for military service.
+Such landholdings existed along with the traditional otchina, and could be the result of specific relations between the local feudals and rulers, as well as influence from neighbouring Hungary and Poland.